-(.08) (N/365) (10,000) + 10,000 -----Conversion Price
+(.08) (N/365) (10,000) + 10,000 Conversion Price

-where, o N = the number of days between (i) the Funds Delivery Date for the shares of Series A Preferred for which conversion is being elected, and (ii) the applicable date of conversion, and o Conversion Price = the lesser of (x) \$6.6275 (the "Fixed Conversion" Price"), or (y) 85% times the average Closing Bid Price, as that term is defined below, of the Common Stock for the five trading days immediately preceding the Date of Conversion, as defined below (the "Variable Conversion
+where, o N = the number of days between (i) the Funds Delivery Date for the shares of Series A Preferred for which conversion is being elected, and (ii) the applicable date of conversion, and o Conversion Price = the lesser of (x) \$6.6275 (the "Fixed Conversion Price"), or (y) 85% times the average Closing Bid Price, as that term is defined below, of the Common Stock for the five trading days immediately preceding the Date of Conversion, as defined below (the "Variable Conversion Price").

 Any such conversion is subject to the Company's right of redemption described below.
-The term "Closing Bid Price" means the closing bid price for the Common Stock on the Nasdaq SmallCap Market, or if no longer traded on the Nasdaq SmallCap Market, the closing bid price on the principal national securities exchange or the National Market System on which the Common Stock is so traded, and if not available, the mean of the high and low prices on the principal national securities exchange or the National System on which the Common Stock is so traded.
+The term "Closing Bid Price" means the closing bid price for the Common Stock on the Nasdaq SmallCap Market, or if no longer traded on the Nasdaq SmallCap Market, the closing bid price on the principal national securities exchange or the National Market System on which the Common Stock is on traded and if not available the mean of the bid bid where the term. so traded, and if not available, the mean of the high and low prices on the principal national securities exchange or the National System on which the Common Stock is so traded.
 The term "Last Closing Date" means April 19, 1996.
 If a holder of Series A Preferred converts more than certain specified numbers of shares before certain defined time periods, which end 135 days after the Last Closing Date, then a lower number of shares of Common Stock are issuable under the variable conversion price formula.

-All Series A Preferred that has not previously been converted will convert into Common Stock on April 19, 1998.
+All Series A Preferred that has not previously been converted will convert into Common Stock on August 19, 1998.